davidzagreda/davidzagreda.github.io/_posts/2019-10-31-eCPPT-Review.md

 The most interesting part of this section for me was Linux privilege escalation. eLearnSecurity gave a fantastic breadth of things to enumerate when performing post exploitation and multiple vectors to use instead of the traditional Kernel exploit approach.
 One invaluable resource that I will paste down below that I used in addition to this section for privilege escalation is a blog post from g0tm1lk.

 <https://blog.g0tmi1k.com/2011/08/basic-linux-privilege-escalation/>

+### Web App Security

+The web app section of the course inspired me to move away from my traditional networking background and expand my knowledge in the web app field.
+Considering most companies are powered by web applications, this is a very important area for penetration testers and web app pentesters are in high demand.
+The course does a great job at covering a majority of the OWASP Top 10 including XSS, SQLi, XXE, etc., and it goes into more niche ones such as LFI/RFI and CSRF.

+Though not every vector for attacking web applications was discussed in this section, eLearnSecurity also offers two web application pentesting courses: the eWPT and the exteme version, the eWPTX.
+I will definitely pursue my eWPT after I complete the OSCP.